 Cuttlefish are cephalopods like octopuses and squid.
 Cuttlefish bone makes an excellent material for creating molds for jewelry-making endeavors.
 Cuttlefish bone is inexpensive and readily available from jewelry suppliers and pet stores.
 However, it’s generally cheaper at pet stores, especially those that buy and sell it in bulk.

 Cuttlefish bones have a hard side and a soft side.
 It’s important to inspect each piece carefully to make sure the soft side of the cuttlefish bone is relatively flat.
 You don’t want any large cracks or indentations that can’t be easily sanded out.
-These can detract from your design or cause the cuttlebone to break during the jewelry-making process.
+These can detract from your design or cause the cuttlebone to break while making jewelry.

 When cutting a cuttlebone in half, always place the soft side down and cut from the hard side.
 This helps prevent cracking or splitting.
 The cutting process will create a lot of dust, so be sure to wear the appropriate eye protection throughout the entire process.